Intellectual property rights

 Open Database License (ODC-ODbL): ODbL stipulates that any subsequent use of the database must provide attribution, an unrestricted version of the new product must always be accessible, and any new products made using ODbL material must be distributed using the same terms.
 It is the most restrictive of all ODC licenses.

-Creative Commons (http://www.creativecommons.org/) also has a library of standardized licenses, and some of them apply to data and databases.
-The ODC-By license, for example, is the equivalent of a Creative Commons Attribution license (CC BY).
-CC BY licenses, however, require copyright ownership of the underlying work, whereas the ODC-By license applies to works not protected by copyright (such as factual data)
+Creative Commons (https://www.creativecommons.org/) also has a library of standardized licenses, and some of them apply to data and databases.
+The ODC-By license, for example, is the equivalent of a Creative Commons Attribution license (CC-BY).
+CC-BY licenses, however, require copyright ownership of the underlying work, whereas the ODC-By license applies to works not protected by copyright (such as factual data).
+Nonetheless, CC-BY (or CC-BY-NC) is often applied to data to indicate the spirit in which the data creator wishes the data to be used.

 The two CC licenses that are of greatest relevance to data management are: